-The staff and board of UMVIM, SEJ are excited to welcome Kennedy Martin and Michael Parisher as our 2018 Summer Interns.
-Through this program, these two emerging leaders in the United Methodist Church will have the opportunity to cultivate leadership skills, vocational discernment, and explore their calls to ministry through immersive mission service.
-Get to know this year’s interns by reading below!
+Kennedy Martin and Michael Parisher served as our 2018 Summer Interns.
+Through this program, these two emerging leaders in the United Methodist Church had the opportunity to cultivate leadership skills, vocational discernment, and explore their calls to ministry through immersive mission service.
+Hear about their experiences below.

 Kennedy Martin- North Alabama Conference

 For Birmingham-Southern College sophomore Kennedy Martin, a life of mission is essential to the imitation of Christ.
 “The word ‘Christian’ means little Christ,” Martin explains.
 “This means studying Jesus’ ways and trying to live that out as best as possible..I think what he did every day was be in community with people, truly listen to them, and THEN take action.”

 Studying religious studies and poverty studies, Martin is passionate about the church’s role in addressing the needs of communities at home and around the world.
 After undergrad, Martin plans on pursuing a dual graduate degree in divinity and social work.
 “I want to work with people holistically.
 Social work would give me a further understanding of poverty needs while church work can equip me to contribute to people’s spiritual needs.”